Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 - Georgia's games this year have hit the over on three of seven set point totals (42.9%).

-- Georgia is 4-2 against the spread and 6-0 overall this season when the team records more than 21.1 points.
+- When Georgia scores more than 21.1 points, it is 4-2 against the spread and 6-0 overall.

 - This year, the Bulldogs have turned the ball over seven times, one more than the Gators' takeaways (6).